hyperlane-xyz/v2-docs/developers/accounts-api/send.md

 Developers can send interchain messages via Interchain Accounts by calling the `InterchainAccountRouter.dispatch` endpoint.
 In contrast with the [Messaging API](../messaging-api/send.md), the Interchain Account API allows developers to send messages to any contract, not just `IMessageRecipient`s with the `handle()` function, making it compatible with legacy contracts.
 To achieve this, message encoding must be constrained to ABI encoded function calls.

-If it does not exist already, the Interchain Account will be atomically created.
+If it does not exist already, an Interchain Account will be atomically created that is controlled by the sending address on the origin chain in perpetuity.
+The controlling pair of origin chain and address will have consistent interchain account addresses on all chains that support the Interchain Account specification.

 ### Interface